What are some of the most asked questions about Leadfeeder Tracker?

 Q: Does Tracker work on single-page applications/sites?

-A: At this time Tracker relies on a page-load to track.
-This means that if you have a single page application we will still be able to identify the Lead that visits the page, but there won’t be any information on the other ‘pages’ visited.
+At this time Tracker relies on a page-load to track.
+This means that if you have a single page application we will still be able to identify the lead that visits the page, but there won’t be any information on the other ‘pages’ visited.

 If you use Google Tag Manager (GTM) you may be able to have Tracker reload on each virtual page view if the URL changes when there is navigation between them, however, every site is a bit different.